The Mindfulness Definition: What Is Mindfulness?

 When practicing mindfulness, there are distinct shifts that take place in our bodies and minds.
 Many people experience positive health benefits due to their mindfulness practice.
 While the mechanisms behind why mindfulness can improve health are not fully understood, researchers have identified four factors of mindfulness that may contribute to the positive changes that practitioners experience:

-• Altered perception of self: The ability to alter one's self-perception is associated with happiness.
+The ability to alter one's self-perception is associated with happiness.
 Experts believe mindfulness can help practitioners see the self as fluid and changing, which in turn can lead to greater happiness.
+This shift in self-awareness and perception can significantly improve mental health by fostering a more adaptable and positive outlook on life.

-• Emotional regulation: Mindfulness teaches you not to react to your emotions.
+Mindfulness teaches you not to react to your emotions.
 This does not mean you do not feel emotion, but rather that you accept everything you are feeling, both positive and negative.
 This perspective can help promote overall well-being due to the understanding and acceptance that your emotions will pass eventually.
+Mindfulness can significantly lower stress levels and help you navigate challenging situations more easily by reducing reactivity to emotions.

 Alternative definitions of mindfulness